slalom-saa/fit-stacks/README.md

     }
 }
 ```
-5. Initialize a new Stack run the web host:
+5. Initialize a new Stack and run the web host.
 ```csharp
 public static void Main(string[] args)
 {